Inside: Check out the best toys for toddlers – open-ended toys for kids to grow with.

 Kids love to play make-believe and kits like this can help fuel the fun.
 This shaving kit is a favorite in our house – from toddlers to grade school kids, boys and girls – it has mass appeal.
 We also have the “My First Styling Kit“, which is equally a hit among all kids.

-Another gender neutral toy: a play kitchen is a MUST.
+Another gender neutral toy: a play kitchen is the best.

 There is a reason this toy has 16,000 reviews and a 5-star rating.
 It’s magical.
 From age 2 – 10, kids love playing with these cleaning tools.